Pixies (band): Deal's departure, Indie Cindy and the arrival of Lenchantin (2013–2015)

-On July 1, 2013, Pixies announced the addition of Muffs and Pandoras guitarist and vocalist Kim Shattuck to replace Deal for their 2013 European tour.
-On September 3, 2013, Pixies released an EP of new songs, EP1.
+On July 1, 2013, the Pixies announced the addition of the Muffs and Pandoras guitarist and vocalist Kim Shattuck to replace Deal for their 2013 European tour.
+On September 3, 2013, the Pixies released an EP of new songs, EP1.
 On November 29, 2013, Shattuck announced that she had been dismissed from the band.
-In December 2013, it was announced that Entrance Band and A Perfect Circle bassist Paz Lenchantin was joining Pixies for the 2014 tour.
-More new material surfaced when Pixies released their second EP, EP2, on January 3, 2014.
-The single released to radio was "Blue Eyed Hexe".
-Another new EP, EP3, was released on March 24, 2014.
-All the EPs were only available as downloads and limited edition vinyl.

-The three EPs were collected in LP format and released as the album, Indie Cindy, in April 2014.
-It was the first Pixies album in over two decades.
-In 2015, Pixies toured in support of Robert Plant for a series of dates across North America.
+In December 2013, it was announced that the Entrance Band and A Perfect Circle bassist Paz Lenchantin was joining the Pixies for the 2014 tour.
+Lenchantin said she had been a "die-hard" Pixies fan as a teenager and that Black was the greatest artist she had worked with.
+The Pixies released EP2 on January 3, 2014, supported by the single "Blue Eyed Hexe".
+EP3 was released on March 24.
+All the EPs were only available as downloads and limited-edition vinyl.
+The three EPs were collected as the first Pixies album in over two decades, Indie Cindy, in April 2014.
+In 2015, the Pixies toured in support of Robert Plant for a series of dates across North America.

-Head Carrier, Beneath the Eyrie, and Doggerel (2016–present)
+Head Carrier, Beneath the Eyrie and Doggerel (2016–2023)

-In July 2016, Pixies announced that Lenchantin had become a permanent member of the band, and that their sixth album, Head Carrier, would be released on September 30, 2016.
-Their seventh album, Beneath the Eyrie, was released on September 13, 2019, backed by lead single "On Graveyard Hill".
+In July 2016, the Pixies announced that Lenchantin had become a permanent member, and that their sixth album, Head Carrier, would be released on September 30, 2016.
+Their seventh album, Beneath the Eyrie, was released on September 13, 2019, with the lead single, "On Graveyard Hill".
 The Pixies released a podcast, It's a Pixies Podcast, documenting the recording of the album.
-In February 2022, Black Francis revealed that he had written up to forty songs for the band's next studio album.
-The band released a single, "Human Crime", in March 2022.
-They released their eighth studio album, Doggerel, with the single "There's a Moon On" on September 30, 2022, via BMG.
+The Pixies released a non-album single, "Human Crime", in March 2022.
+They released their eighth studio album, Doggerel, with the single "There's a Moon On" on September 30 via BMG.